Jahleel Billingsley: Professional career

 In late 2022 Billingsley chose to forego his final two years of college eligibility and enter the draft. was not invited to the 2023 NFL Combine, but did participate in Texas' Pro Day.
 Despite being on draft watch lists, he was not selected in the 2023 NFL draft, but did garner an invite to mini-camp by the Tennessee Titans.

-Calgary Stampeders

 Billingsley was signed by the Calgary Stampeders to their practice roster on July 12, 2023.
 He was released on July 15.

-San Antonio Brahmas

 Billingsley was selected by the San Antonio Brahmas in the 2023 XFL Rookie Draft on June 16, 2023 - before signing with Calgary.
 After being released by Calgary, he signed with the Brahmas on October 20.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.